cossacklabs/themis/README.md

 * **Encrypt sensitive data fields** before storing in database (_"application-side field-level encryption"_).

-* Support **searchable encryption**, data tokenisation and data masking using Themis and [Acra](https://www.cossacklabs.com/acra/).
+* Support **searchable encryption**, data tokenization and data masking using Themis and [Acra](https://www.cossacklabs.com/acra/).

 * Exchange secrets securely: **share sensitive data** between parties, build simple chat app between patients and doctors.

-* Build **end-to-end encryption schemes** with centralised or decentralised architecture: encrypt data locally on one app, use it encrypted everywhere, decrypt only for authenticated user.
+* Build **end-to-end encryption schemes** with centralized or decentralized architecture: encrypt data locally on one app, use it encrypted everywhere, decrypt only for authenticated user.

 * Maintain **real-time secure sessions**: send encrypted messages to control connected devices from your app, receive real-time sensitive data from your apps to your backend.